canonical/ubuntu-cloud-docs/google/google-explanation/confidential-computing.rst

 It also introduces several optional security enhancements, strengthens protection around interrupt behaviour and bolsters defences against side channel attacks.

+For further details, check out this white paper on `AMD SEV-SNP - Strengthening VM Isolation with Integrity Protection and More`_.

 Confidential computing on GCP